 Sample B: tank rinsing water from chlor-alkali plant

 Sample D: sewer plant effluent

-The AULA-254 can be equipped with an optional sample preparation system for aqueous samples.
+The AULA-254 can be equipped with an optional sample preparation system for aqueous and digested samples.
 The digestion procedure derives from standard methods commonly used in the laboratory.

 The sample is automatically drawn from the auto-sampler vial and is continuously mixed with a strong oxidizing reagent (e.g. potassium permanganate, bromide-bromate).
 Subsequently the sample/oxidant mixture is heated to approx. 98 °C in a heated coil.
 After the oxidation step hydroxylamine hydrochloride and tin-(II)-chloride are added for reduction of mercury into the elemental state which is then extracted by a stream of carrier gas (Argon or nitrogen).

 Average reagent consumption for 100 analyses is:

 Typical applications of the AULA-ASD system include analysis of aqueous samples that have to be digested oxidatively before reduction: surface water, groundwater, effluent, process water.

 The integrated GoldTrap preconcentration module drastically enhances the detection limit to values lower than 1 ng/l.